Economy of Columbus, Ohio: Hospitality

 Columbus's hospitality industry accounts for thousands of jobs in the area.
 There are 25,005 hotel rooms in the metropolitan area, and 3,280 downtown.
 Major hotels downtown include Westin's historic Great Southern Hotel, a uniquely designed and ultra-modern Hyatt Regency in the Arena District, an urban-themed DoubleTree Suites by Hilton Columbus Downtown, a Crowne Plaza Hotel, the Sheraton Columbus at Capitol Square, the Manhattan-styled Lofts Hotel and Suites, the cosmopolitan Renaissance Hotel, the old European-themed Ashland Springs Hotel, Drury Inn and Suites, and a new Hampton Inn and Suites designed to conform with the surroundings.
 The Hilton Easton, located in northeast Columbus, is a new, classically themed hotel.
 The Fort Rapids Water Resort is located just east of Downtown on Hilton Corporate Drive.
 The Concourse Hotel and Athletic Club is located at Port Columbus.
 University Plaza and the Blackwell Inn, a newly built, modern hotel, are in the University District, and several Marriotts, Residence Inns, Embassy Suites, Best Westerns, Red Roof Inns, Holiday Inns, Courtyards, and other franchise hotels are found throughout the city.

 The architectural firm, HOK Chicago, was chosen to design the new 500+ room, $140 million convention hotel Downtown in collaboration with Hilton Hotels and the Franklin County Commissioners, breaking ground on July 13, 2010.
 The 126-room Hyatt Place, located on the Ohio State University campus, opened in September 2010.

 Insurance

 Columbus is home to five insurance companies.
 Nationwide Insurance, a Fortune 500 company, has its international headquarters downtown in a large, multi-building complex that dominates the northern end of the downtown area.
-The other insurance companies in the city are Motorists Insurance, Grange Insurance, Safe Auto Insurance, and State Auto Insurance.
+The other insurance companies in the city are Motorists Insurance, Grange Insurance, Safe Auto Insurance, and State Auto Mutual.